How To Make Dhal And Rice?

 Add chopped onion, garlic, turmeric, cumin seeds, black pepper, and salt.

-Reduce heat and let simmer for about 30–40 minutes until the peas are soft.
+Reduce the heat and let it simmer for about 30–40 minutes until the peas are soft.

 Using a swizzle stick or immersion blender, blend the dhal until smooth.